Sophia Woodward: Career

-In 2021, Woodward worked in the live-action television film of The Loud House titled A Loud House Christmas where she portrayed Luna Loud.
+In 2021, Woodward worked in the live-action television film of The Loud House titled A Loud House Christmas, where she portrayed Luna Loud.
 For the role, she cut her hair to match Luna's near pixie cut length.
 Woodward reprised her role in the spin-off television series The Really Loud House and the second television movie A Really Haunted Loud House.

-Since the series has ended, Woodward is currently scheduled to appear in a BRG film called Oceanless Beach.
+Woodward is currently scheduled to appear in the 2026 BRG short film Oceanless Beach.

 Personal life

 Woodward has named Ben Platt, Sarah Paulson, and Jenna Ortega as her biggest influences.
 She admires Ben Platt for his ability to jump between mediums, Sarah Paulson for her longevity, and Jenna Ortega for what she has accomplished at her young age.